sceka/mongo-type-safe/README.md

 -   All filters, updates, and documents are checked at compile time against your Zod schema.
 -   Invalid field names or types will cause TypeScript errors before you run your code.
--   No runtime validation is performed—this is pure TypeScript safety.

 ---